milena-roehrs/BOIS-with-immediate-sharing/README.md

 ## License

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see [https://www.gnu.org/licenses/](https://www.gnu.org/licenses/gpl-3.0.txt).

 ## Data

 The raw data output of the numerical experiments for the $H_2$ and $H_2O$ molecule can be found in the folders "H2_raw_data" and "H2O_raw_data" respectively which include subfolders which are each associated with one of the subsections in the "Results and Discussion" section of the paper.